Skip to Content

 We hope this guide to hiking to Eternal Flame Falls helps with planning your visit to upstate New York!

-Please let us know if you have any questions planning your visit to Eternal Flame Falls New York in the comments below.
+Please let us know if you have any questions about planning your hike or Buffalo, NY in the comments below.

 Happy Hiking,